offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 | Undo                       | Ctrl + Z                                                                                                        |
 | Redo                       | Ctrl + Y                                                                                                        |

 Bambu Studio's Preview screen is for exploring slices_SET.
-Each screen is partitioned into a 3D viewport and a left side-bar.
+Each screen is partitioned into a 3D viewport and a left sidebar.

 Preview viewport controls: